Attending Online School During a Pandemic: How to Put Your Mental Health First

 We recommend making the most of this added benefit.
 Open up to your teachers and peers about your struggles.
 Whether you’re struggling to surmount an academic hurdle or feeling overwhelmed by exam pressure, feel free to communicate your concerns to your friends and teachers.

 We’ve created a healthy, supportive, and empowering learning environment to ensure each student can confidently and unhesitatingly speak up about their struggles.
 If anything’s holding you back, we’re here to offer the support you need.

-Online schooling offers a ton of flexibility, which goes a long way in helping students put their mental health first.
+Online schooling offers huge flexibility, which goes a long way in helping students put their mental health first.
 You can still secure top grades without sacrificing your personal life.
 We recommend creating a schedule that helps you strike the perfect study-life balance.

 This “balance” varies from student to student.
 Take your time to figure out a rhythm that works well for you.
 Make sure you leave room for yourself.
 Get adequate sleep, interact with your friends, indulge in your favourite hobbies, spend time with your family, and explore new activities and adventures.